We have a wide range of interests (Not all those who wander are lost!).

-Our research focuses on both fundamental science and real-world applications, utilizing spectroscopic, microscopic, electrical, and electrochemical tools with expertise in condensed matter and biophysics.
-We employ cutting-edge techniques such as ultrafast photoconductance and photoluminescence measurements, in situ Raman spectroscopy, Atomic force microscopy, and various electrochemical methods.
-We use quantum calculation tools like KWANT and TKWANT for computational modeling and rely on COMSOL Multiphysics for finite element analysis.
-We have a wide range of interests (Not all those who wander are lost!).
+Our experimental condensed-matter research focuses on both fundamental science and real-world applications, utilizing spectroscopic, microscopic, electrical, and electrochemical tools.
+We employ cutting-edge techniques, including ultrafast photoconductance and photoluminescence measurements, in situ Raman spectroscopy, atomic force microscopy, and various electrochemical methods to study low-dimensional materials and materials for energy generation/storage.

 Please visit our research page for more details.